Gradual Capacity Growth for Sparse Network Discovery: Results

-Having established PWMPR as a strong growth-based method, we now examine its ability to identify high-performing sparse topologies.
+Having established PathGrow as a strong growth rule within GCG, we now evaluate GCG’s ability to identify operating densities across datasets and architectures.
 Figure~\ref{fig:performance-vs-density} shows performance-density tradeoffs across methods.
+IMP-C was evaluated from 100\% to 1\% density, while GCG, PHEW, and RigL were run up to about 50\%; for PHEW and RigL, epochs were scaled to match GCG's cumulative training budget.

-On \textit{CIFAR} benchmarks, PWMPR finds subnetworks that match or exceed IMP-C performance at densities of roughly 40\% and 30\%, respectively.
+On \textit{CIFAR} benchmarks, GCG finds subnetworks that match or exceed IMP-C performance at densities of roughly 40\% and 30\%, respectively.
 These densities are higher than those at which IMP-C retains near-optimal accuracy ($\sim$15\% and 20\%), reflecting IMP-C's advantage of pruning from a fully trained dense model, which provides richer importance signals.
-On \textit{TinyImageNet / ViT}, it achieves parity but at around 50\% density—likely because the chosen \textit{ViT} architecture~\citep{heo2021rethinking,lee2021vision} is designed for small datasets and has substantially fewer parameters than \textit{ResNet-18}.
-Figure~\ref{fig:performance-vs-density} also compares PWMPR with PHEW and RigL under matched training budgets.
-PWMPR consistently outperforms PHEW, highlighting the benefit of iterative growth over one-shot pruning at initialization.
-RigL is competitive at lower densities, but PWMPR surpasses it as density increases.
+On \textit{TinyImageNet / ViT}, it achieves parity but at around 50\% density—likely because the chosen \textit{ViT} architecture~\cite{heo2021rethinking,lee2021vision} is designed for small datasets and has substantially fewer parameters than \textit{ResNet-18}.
+Figure~\ref{fig:performance-vs-density} also compares GCG with PHEW and RigL under matched training budgets.
+GCG consistently outperforms PHEW, highlighting the benefit of iterative growth over one-shot pruning at initialization.
+RigL is competitive at lower densities, but GCG surpasses it as density increases.

-Finally, we evaluate PWMPR on the large-scale \textit{ImageNet} dataset with \textit{ResNet-50}, comparing against dynamic sparsification methods.
-Given the high computational cost, we restrict comparisons to reported results at 10\% and 20\% density.
-PWMPR begins from a PHEW-initialized network at 2\% density and grows with a ratio of $\gamma=25\%$ until just below the target density, followed by a smaller one-step growth to match the target.
-Table~\ref{tab:imagenet-result} summarizes the results: On ImageNet, PWMPR lags recent dynamic methods by ~2\%, reflecting the advantage of connection reallocation, but shows that growth-only density discovery remains viable at scale.
+In addition, we evaluate GCG on the large-scale \textit{ImageNet} dataset with \textit{ResNet-50}, to assess whether growth-based density discovery remains viable at scale.
+Given the high computational cost, we report results at 10\% and 20\% density, comparing against dynamic sparsification methods.
+GCG begins from a PHEW-initialized network at 2\% density and grows with a ratio of $\gamma=25\%$ until just below the target density, followed by a smaller one-step growth to match the target.
+Table~\ref{tab:imagenet-result} summarizes the results: On ImageNet, GCG lags recent dynamic methods by about 2 percentage points, which we attribute to the disadvantage of growth-only training: unlike RigL or GSE, GCG cannot prune and reallocate connections that were added early but later become less useful.
+Nevertheless, these results show that growth-only density discovery remains viable at scale.